 Sandpoint Idaho, 60 miles south of Canada, 70 miles N.E. of Spokane, Washington.
 No place better in summertime.
 Huge lake and ski area too, mountains and woods, good food and climate, well.... during the summer.
 Winter is very long, little sunshine, deep snow.

 Coasch House 24 foot with added 4-wheel drive, and 625 watts solar module platform above the vents and AC.
-We customized a lot for comforts and better use of limited water if boondocking, 1 gpm shower etc. TOW VEHICLE is a ZERO brand Electric motorcycles carried on a 1-wheel trailer that turns with the main chassis, no jacknife when backing to turn-around.
+We customized a lot for comforts and better use of limited water if boondocking, 1 gpm shower etc. TOW VEHICLE is a ZERO brand Electric motorcycle is carried on a 1-wheel trailer that turns with the main chassis, no jacknife when backing to turn-around.
 Motorcycle can charge entirely from solar power if boondocking, or plug in at campsites.
 It is really ideal.